 “Partnering with churches, individuals and organizations to maximize our effectiveness, we help the neediest of our community break the cycle of homelessness, addiction and incarceration as men and women experience dynamic transformation in following Christ, and become contributing members of our community.”

-Salem First Naz also facilitates yearly events like a Back-to-School Backpack Drive, and a Clothing Giveaway that takes place in September.
+Salem First Naz also facilitates yearly events like a Back-to-School Backpack Drive.
 If you’d like to get involved, contact our church office.

 Our church participates internationally in many different areas.

 Each year, we send some of our members out to serve.

 This program allows us to help children become educated, receive stable meals and medical care, and learn about Jesus while knowing someone in a different country cares about them.
 Learn more here:https://cs.ncm.org/.

 Connecting Nazarene missionaries with church communities around the world.

 Our LINKS missionaries are Bill and Theresa Grigory.
 They serve in Bulgaria where they mentor pastors and leaders, assist with district development, teach for European Nazarene College, and act as administrators for Bulgaria’s learning centers.
 Bill is the District Superintendent of the Bulgaria District.